webix-hub/gitbook-webix-jet/migration.md

 ```

 - create folder sources and move all dev files there ( app.js, models/, views/, helpers/, etc. )
-- in webpack.config.json change entry field to the main file of your app (entry: "sources/app.js")
+- in webpack.config.json change the entry field to the main file of your app (entry: "sources/app.js")
 - update app.js similar to https://github.com/webix-hub/jet-start/blob/master/sources/myapp.js
     - import JetApp
     - replace "core.create" with "new JetApp"
     - remove "view.use" commands if any
     - add app.render() call
 - run the app

 ```